 P.S.
 Thanks to Iris for the photos.

 This article was posted on Friday, November 19th, 2010 at 4:17 pm and is filed under Countries & Cultures, Holidays Around the World, School, Teaching, Teaching Kids about Giving, Thanksgiving, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Teaching Children about Giving at their Holiday Class Parties”